 Biography

-Drawing from the Pop Art and Minimalism he encountered in New York, Kim continued his study of pure abstraction until 1969, at which point he began producing globular, phlegmatic forms that appear to ooze out through the canvas, as in the painting Untitled (1971).
-The following year, the artist unveiled a painting of a magnified single drop of water in the first exhibition at Salon de Mai in Paris, France.
-It was Kim’s ability to navigate between diverse modes of abstraction, minimalism, and photorealism that led him to settle into this motif that he would continue to pursue.
-Spanning the early 1970s to the present day, Kim Tschang-Yeul devoted his career to a single optical device that allowed him to confront the dichotomy between nature and contemporary culture: the drop of water.
-As Kim explained, “The act of painting water drops is to dissolve all things within [these], to return to a transparent state of ‘nothingness.’
+In 1965, Kim relocated to New York to further develop his artistry.
+Confronted with deep isolation in the New York art scene, however, he undertook a radical stylistic shift, eschewing thick layers of paint in favor of a flat surface, painting biomorphic compositions that bordered on the psychedelic.
+In 1969, Kim moved to Paris, where he discovered the water droplet motif that would define his signature oeuvre.
+Drawing on the Pop Art and Minimalism he encountered in New York, he began composing globular, viscous forms that appear to ooze out through the canvas.
+The following year, Kim unveiled Événement de la nuit (1970)—which depicts a single, magnified drop of water—at his first exhibition in Paris at Salon de Mai.
+From the early 1970s until his passing in 2021, Kim devoted himself to the water droplet as an optical device: a means of reconciling the dichotomy between nature and contemporary culture.
+As Kim explained in 2019, “The act of painting water drops is to dissolve all things within [these], to return to a transparent state of ‘nothingness.’
 By returning anger, anxiety, fear, and everything else to ‘emptiness,’ we experience peace and contentment.
 While some seek the enhancement of ‘ego,’ I aim toward the extinction of the ego and look for the method of expressing it.”

-Kim’s works can be found among the collections of numerous institutions including the National Museum of Contemporary Art, Korea; Leeum, Samsung Museum of Art, Korea; Centre Pompidou, Paris, France; Tokyo Metropolitan Museum of Art, Japan; National Museum of Modern Art, Japan; Hirshhorn Museum and Sculpture Garden, Washington, D.C.; and Museum of Fine Arts, Boston.
+Kim’s works can be found among the collections of numerous institutions including the National Museum of Modern and Contemporary Art, Korea; Leeum Museum of Art, Korea; Centre Pompidou, Paris; Tokyo Metropolitan Museum of Art; National Museum of Modern Art, Japan; Hirshhorn Museum and Sculpture Garden, Washington, D.C.; and Museum of Fine Arts, Boston.
+The Kim Tschang-Yeul Museum, dedicated to collecting, researching, and exhibiting the artist’s works, was founded in 2016 in Jeju, Korea.

 Works